<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Learning the skill of "eyeing up" allows you to transcend the limitations of your camera to take photos that resonate on a deeper level.

-Although getting good at this takes practice, here are some simple steps to get better:
+Although getting good at this takes practice, here’s how to sharpen your instincts:

 In other words, you'll want to follow the rest of the tips in this guide — NATURALLY with your eyes.